yeehaa123/elab/CHAT/lab.md

 and formation of living labs related to the coding the [humanities platform](http://codingthehumanities.com/) (part of the joint UvA-VU initiatives to further Digital Humanities research and education).
-As such, our lab brings together public-private-civic partners to develop new computational instruments as well as research methods.
+As such, our lab fosters public-private-civic partnerships to develop new computational instruments as well as research methods.

 In addition to this, the embedded researchers’ activities articulate